Prerequisites:

 ix# ix mut -bin/epiphany +bin/links

-The command can manipulate any number of realms at the same time.
-The ambiguity is resolved by the fact that realm names cannot contain /, and package names always contain it:
+The command can manipulate any number of realms simultaneously.
+The ambiguity is eliminated by the fact that realm names cannot contain /, but package names always do:

 ix# ix mut gui +bin/dosbox -bin/qemu tui +bin/links